miyuki-chan/miyuki-chan.github.io/_posts/2017-10-04-gcc-archaeology-1.md

 Making the source compilable on a modern system is not enough to get a working compiler.
 As you probably know, the GNU toolchain includes other tools, such as an assembler and a linker with which the compiler interacts.
-Luckily, the syntax of generated assembly code is fully backwards compatible with a contemporary version of the GNU assembler (except for debug information).
+Luckily, the syntax of generated assembly code is fully compatible with a contemporary version of the GNU assembler (except for debug information).
 As for the linker, some tweaks to the so-called linker specs (i.e. command line options used by the GCC driver) were needed.